-If you have ever wished that you could think like a futurist, engage in futures foresight, and stay ahead of new megatrends that are emerging on the horizon, this course will help you demonstrate visionary leadership and your innovation capacity.
+If you have ever wished that you could think like a futurist, engage in futures foresight, and stay ahead of new megatrends that are emerging on the horizon, this course will help you to develop visionary leadership and your innovation capacity.
 Female leaders are invited to participate in a dynamic two-day program focused on strategic thinking and future-focused leadership.
 In an era of exponential disruption, where accelerating technological change, global markets, and environmental crises are transforming the world, leaders are required to design and navigate complex futures.

 Artificial intelligence, robotics, machine learning and algorithms, longevity discoveries, space travel, new values frameworks, and other breakthroughs, are on the fertile verge of exploration, with industry and government innovation already underway.
 Are you ready to seize the advantages inherent in these opportunities and to help design possible and preferred futures?

 Strategic thinking and leadership are prized by CEOs, Presidents and Deputy Ministers alike.
 Are top executives of your organization thinking of you when they shortlist their most strategic thinkers and farsighted leaders for advancement?
 Do you know how to harness the power of creative networks and mavericks?

 Plan to attend this workshop to learn how you can sharpen your strategic acumen!